angular/angular/aio/content/guide/hydration.md

 ## Errors

 There are several hydration related errors you may encounter ranging from node mismatches to cases when the `ngSkipHydration` was used on an invalid host node.
 The most common error case that may occur is due to direct DOM manipulation using native APIs that results in hydration being unable to find or match the expected DOM tree structure on the client that was rendered by the server.
-The other case you may encounter this type of error was mentioned in the prior section on Valid HTML structures.
+The other case you may encounter this type of error was mentioned in the [Valid HTML structure](#valid-html) section earlier.
 So, make sure the HTML in your templates are using valid structure, and you'll avoid that error case.

 For a full reference on hydration related errors, visit the [Errors Reference Guide](/errors).